-- 5.2.3.
-Nitrogen deposition is the process of gaseous nitrogen (in the form of nitrogen oxides (NOx) and ammonia (NH3)) transferring from the atmosphere to the ground. - 5.2.4.
-Sources of NOx and ammonia include road traffic, incineration (including crematoria), livestock, power facilities, and heavy industry (e.g. cement works). - 5.2.5.
+- 6.2.1.
+The information in this section applies to both the SAC and possible potential SPA (ppSPA) since air pollution affects these sites in very similar ways, as they relate to the sites' conservation objectives, vulnerabilities and qualifying features of importance, although conclusions regarding the SAC and ppSPA are reported separately. - 6.2.2.
+Nitrogen (N) is an important nutrient for all plants and some need more than others.
+When nitrogen is present in excess, a loss of species diversity can result because more competitive (and often more common and widespread) species benefit at the expense of more sensitive (and generally less common) plant species, leading to the loss of important habitat, such as those within the Sherwood Forest.
+This process is called eutrophication.
+Increases in nitrogen can also increase heathland and woodland species' sensitivity to frost and drought and can affect overall soil health.30 - 6.2.3.
+Nitrogen deposition is the process of gaseous nitrogen (in the form of nitrogen oxides (NOx) and ammonia (NH_3)) transferring from the atmosphere to the ground. - 6.2.4.
+Sources of NOx and ammonia include road traffic, incineration (including crematoria), livestock, power facilities, and heavy industry (e.g. cement works). - 6.2.5.
 One way of determining when there is too much pollution is by assigning a measurement called the critical level (for concentrations of pollution in the atmosphere) and critical load (for rates of pollution deposition to ground).
-Calculating critical load is a way of estimating an area's exposure to one or more pollutants which could significantly harm certain sensitive environment receptors like heathlands and woodlands. - 5.2.6.
+Calculating critical load is a way of estimating an area's exposure to one or more pollutants which could significantly harm certain sensitive environment receptors like heathlands and woodlands. - 6.2.6.
 Different habitats have different critical loads.
 The UK Air Pollution Information System (www.apis.ac.uk) provides information and guidance about critical loads for various habitats.
 The methods for calculating critical loads are based on internationally agreed approaches.